| |

 lend enchantment to the view and dashed away down the road. "`Warren Hill started to run away with his horse, but

 a Winchester bullet dropped the animal, and Hill took to Burke's horse.
-"All this occurred in the twinkling of an eye, and it

 was with a jump that I discovered we were attacked in the rear.
 John Sontag